 EPC are advantageous for your overall customer experience.
 The level of personalisation can lead to an increase in email engagement and a lower opt-out rate.
 With the return on investment (ROI) on emails remaining strong, this means that your subscriber audience is your best audience and an EPC helps you learn more about them.

 Having a list of preferences from your audiences can help you identify what types of content you should be sending such as newsletters, products, offerings, events or discounts and deals.
+This can help you prioritise initiatives that are resonating with your database.

 Best practices

-Not all EPC are the same and you should implement a strategy that is based on your customers user experience and behaviours.
+Not all EPC are the same and you should implement a strategy that is based on your customers’ user experience and behaviours.
 Here are some tips and tricks to help you get the most out of your EPC:

-• Ensure that the link is easy to access – typically at the footer of your email
+- Ensure that the link is easy to access – typically at the footer of your email

-• The design should be mobile responsive and user-friendly with clear options
+- The design should be mobile responsive and user-friendly with clear options

-• Have clear descriptions about which lists your audiences are opting in or out of
+- Have clear descriptions about which lists your audiences are opting in or out of

-• Respond to preferences in a timely manner to build integrity with your audience
+- Respond to preferences in a timely manner to build integrity with your audience

-• Ensure your business has a robust strategy to respect preferences
+- Ensure your business has a robust strategy to respect preferences

 Build your email preference centre